-- House hacking or renting out a room in home, then using the extra income to pay down the existing mortgage to raise money for a down payment.
+- House hacking or renting out a room, then using the extra income to pay down the existing mortgage to raise money for a down payment

-- Using an FHA multifamily loan to buy a small duplex or triplex to live in one unit and rent the remaining units out.
+- Using an FHA multifamily loan to buy a small duplex or triplex, with one unit to live in and remaining units to rent out

-- Live in a primary residence before eventually turning it into a rental property, remembering that the house must work as a home and a rental property later.
+- Living in a primary residence before turning it into a rental property, remembering that the house must work as a home and a rental property later

-- Partnering with a fellow real estate investor to purchase a rental property as a joint venture can also reduce the amount of cash needed to purchase a rental property.
+- Partnering with a fellow real estate investor to purchase a rental property as a joint venture to reduce the amount of cash needed